Scars may take several weeks to a few months to heal completely, but there are treatments available to reduce their appearance

 When to Consult a Professional

 It is important for patients to remember that each individual’s healing process is unique, and what works for one person may not work for another.
 Regular consultations with Dr. Frankel or a skincare professional can help in tailoring a scar minimization plan that is specific to an individual’s needs.
-These professionals can also advise on when it might be appropriate to consider additional treatments or interventions for scar management.
+He might advise when it might be appropriate to consider additional treatments or interventions for scar management.

 FAQs